 - Itching, redness, or swelling in the vagina or vulva

-- Green, gray, or blood-stained discharge
+- Green, gray, or bloody discharge

 - Pelvic pain or discomfort during sex